 Since our inception, we have financed our operations primarily through sales of shares of common stock and payments from our customers.
-During the years ended December 31, 2019, 2020 and 2021, we received net amounts of \$6.0 million, \$28.9 million and \$235.2 million, respectively, from issuances of our common stock, including our IPO in April 2021.
-During those same years, we also incurred new debt in the form of a PPP loan in 2020 pursuant to the CARES Act and a draw in 2019 under our then existing revolving line of credit agreement, but have since paid off all outstanding borrowings, including debt incurred prior to 2019, or in the case of PPP loan, had such debt forgiven as of December 31, 2021.
+During the years ended December 31, 2020 and 2021, we received proceeds of \$28.9 million and \$235.2 million, respectively, net of offering costs, from issuances of our common stock, including our IPO in April 2021.
+We also incurred new debt in the form of a PPP loan in 2020 pursuant to the CARES Act which was forgiven in 2021.
+We had no debt outstanding at December 31, 2022 and 2021.
+Our ability to generate positive cash from operations in the future is dependent on anticipated improvements in market conditions during the second half of 2023 that are expected to create sufficient revenue and gross margin volumes to cover certain relatively fixed cost outlays, further product cost reductions, and better working capital management, such as obtaining improved contract payment terms and more timely collections from our customers.